 First API level build property

-defined the build-time property:
+defined the build-time property

 ro.product.first_api_level.
 The value of this

 launch a new product as an upgrade of an existing product in the same device

 ro.product.first_api_level, so that upgrade requirements are

 applied for CTS and Treble/VTS.

 The device manufacturers can add

 PRODUCT_PROPERTY_OVERRIDES into their

 device.mk file to set this property, as shown in the following example:

 #ro.product.first_api_level indicates the first api level that the device has been commercially launched on.
 PRODUCT_PROPERTY_OVERRIDES +=\ ro.product.first_api_level=21

-For devices launched with Android 9 or higher, set the property
+For devices launched with Android 9 or higher, set the

-ro.product.first_api_level to a valid value found on
+ro.product.first_api_level property to a valid value from

 Codenames, Tags, and Build Numbers.

-For devices launched on Android 8.x or lower, unset (remove) the property
+For devices launched on Android 8.x or lower, unset (remove) the

-ro.product.first_api_level for the first build of the product.
+ro.product.first_api_level property for the first build of the product.
 For

 all subsequent builds, set

 ro.product.first_api_level to the correct API level

 preserves information about the first API level of the product.
 If the flag is

 unset, Android assigns